adinarad/YouTube-Dislike-Count/README.md

 # Youtube Dislike Count
 A Chrome extension that adds the dislikes:thumbsdown: count back to your [YouTube](https://www.youtube.com/).
 > This extension uses YouTube Data API to get the dislikes count.
+Add your API Key to use the extension.

 [<img src="screenshots/youtube-dislikes-count.png">](https://youtu.be/CaaJyRvvaq8)